-Appointed 1 January 2023
+1 January 2023

-• Member of the Audit &
+Member of the Audit & Risk Committee

-- Risk Committee

-- Member of the
+· Member of the Nomination Committee

-- Nomination Committee

-Lyn has had a long and successful executive career in financial services, culminating in her role as Group Executive Retail Banking at BOQ responsible for both the BOQ Retail Bank and the Virgin Money Australia Digital Bank.
+I vn has had a long and successful executive career in financial services, culminating in her role as Group Executive Retail Banking at BOQ responsible for both the BOQ Retail Bank and the Virgin Money Australia Digital Bank.
 Prior to BOQ, Lyn was at Commonwealth Bank for almost 12 years, including Executive General Manager roles leading retail banking distribution and the wealth advice business.

-Lyn has served as a Non-Executive Director of Auswide Bank Ltd (ASX: ABA) since 1 March 2023.
+Director of Auswide Bank I td (ASX: ABA) since 1 March 2023.
+Other current external appointments

+Lyn is currently a Non-Executive Director at Heartland Bank Australia

+I vn has served as a Non-Executive

-Lyn is currently a Non-Executive Director at Heartland Bank Australia Limited, where she is also Chair of the Risk Committee, and is Chair of the Australian Digital Health Agency.
+Limited, where she is also Chair of the Risk Committee, and is Chair of the Australian Digital Health Agency

-Lyn holds a Bachelor of Arts and a Master of Business Administration.
-She is a Graduate of the Australian Institute of Company Directors, a Senior Fellow of FINSIA, a Vincent Fairfax Fellow in Ethical Leadership and a member of Chief Executive Women.
+I vn holds a Bachelor of Arts and a Master of Business Administration.
+She is a Graduate of the Australian Institute of Company Directors, a Senior Fellow of FINSIA, a Vincent Fairfax Fellow in Fthical Leadership and a member of Chief Executive Women